oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 See `Threads.py
 <https://github.com/oracle/python-cx_Oracle/tree/master/samples/Threads.py>`__
 for an example.

+Before :meth:`SessionPool.acquire()` returns, cx_Oracle does a lightweight check to see if the network transport for the selected connection is still open.
+If it is not, then :meth:`~SessionPool.acquire()` will clean up the connection and return a different one.
+This check will not detect cases such as where the database session has been killed by the DBA, or reached a database resource manager quota limit.
+To help in those cases, :meth:`~SessionPool.acquire()` will also do a full round-trip ping to the database when it is about to return a connection that was unused in the pool for 60 seconds.
+If the ping fails, the connection will be discarded and another one obtained before :meth:`~SessionPool.acquire()` returns to the application.
+Because this full ping is time based, it won't catch every failure.
+Also since network timeouts and session kills may occur after :meth:`~SessionPool.acquire()` and before :meth:`Cursor.execute()`, applications need to check for errors after each :meth:`~Cursor.execute()` and make application-specific decisions about retrying work if there was a connection failure.
+Note both the lightweight and full ping connection checks can mask configuration issues, for example firewalls killing connections, so monitor the connection rate in AWR for an unexpected value.
+You can explicitly initiate a full ping to check connection liveness with :meth:`Connection.ping()` but overuse will impact performance and scalability.

 The Oracle Real-World Performance Group's general recommendation for connection pools is use a fixed sized pool.
 The values of `min` and `max` should be the